TRT Global - Netanyahu wants to set region on fire, sabotage nuclear talks by attacking Iran: Erdogan

 A statement by his office said Erdogan told Pezeshkian that Israel’s attacks aimed to divert attention from what he called a genocide in Gaza.

-Turkish president also spoke to his counterparts in Saudi Arabia, Pakistan, Jordan and Egypt about the Israel-Iran conflict, as well as regional and global issues.
+The Turkish president Erdogan also spoke to his counterparts in Saudi Arabia, Pakistan, Jordan and Egypt about the Israel-Iran conflict, as well as regional and global issues.

 Saudi Arabia